kalisaNkevin/kalisaNkevin/README.md

 ## 🎯 Let's Connect!

 I value collaboration and love exchanging ideas about the latest technologies and innovations.
-Reach out to me via [email](mailto:kalisangabokevin@gmail.com) or connect with me on LinkedIn.
-Together, let's build something amazing!
+Reach out to me via [email](mailto:kalisangabokevin@gmail.com)